hfoffani/PID-controller/README.md

 So I decided to add another PID controller for the thrust and implemented a rolling accumulator for the integral error.

-I tried different speeds and settle to a moderately slow velocity of 25MPH.
+I tried different speeds and settled to a moderately slow velocity of 25MPH.
 I had to tune the hyperparameters again which proved that the values depend on the speed.
 The final values for the steering wheel controller are: